karma4u101/FoBo/README.md

 - Knockout JS [v2.0.0, v2.1.0] - [Knockout](http://knockoutjs.com/)
 - FoBo v0.2 (comprised of foundation v2.1.5,bootstrap v2.0.0,orbit v1.4.0)
 - FoBo v0.1 (comprised of foundation v2.1.4,bootstrap v1.4.0,orbit v1.3.0)

+**Deprecated:**
+**2012-11-18** -- As of v0.7.3-SNAPSHOT the following artifacts has been deprecated and will bee removed before v.1.0.0 release
+- Bootstrap v1.4.0 to v2.0.4  -- Use v2.1.0 or newer
+- Foundation v2.1.4           -- Use v2.1.5 or newer
+- JQuery v1.6.4               -- Use v1.7.2 or the Lift-JQuery-Module
+- JQuery-Mobile v1.0.1        -- Use v1.1.0
+- FoBo v0.1 to v2.0           -- There is no longer any need for this mix as Bootstrap now have excellent mobile scalability (reactive web and fluid grid)

 Module names that can bee used in boot corresponding to the toolkit version above is